-Earlier this year, I appeared as a panel member on the Real Business of Wine webinar ‘Getting the Horn’.
-Throughout this webinar, the panel explored biodynamics with Monty Waldin, one of the world’s leading expert on biodynamic agriculture.
-Whilst several of my peers did indeed challenge the notion of biodynamics, I was hesitant to do so, feeling the forum was not the most appropriate of places in which to voice my somewhat fierce opposition to Steiner and this quackery.
-Shortly after the webinar I released an Instagram video briefly summarising my position, admittedly it wasn’t terribly succinct, it was instead a little provocative and did little to convince others that they should take a more proactive stance against many aspects of biodynamics.
-Here I hope to lay out my position more clearly, explaining why I so vehemently oppose individuals who profiteer from pseudoscience.
+Earlier this year, I appeared as a panel member on an episode of the Real Business of Wine’s webinar series.
+This episode aptly titled ‘Getting the Horn’.
+During this episode, the panel explored biodynamics with Monty Waldin, one of the world’s leading experts and a renowned consultant on biodynamic agriculture.
+While several of my peers did indeed challenge the notion of biodynamics, I was hesitant to do so, feeling the forum was not the most appropriate of places in which to voice my somewhat fierce opposition to Steiner and this quackery.
+Shortly after the webinar I released an Instagram video briefly summarising my position, admittedly it wasn’t terribly succinct.
+Instead, it was a little provocative and did little to convince others that they should take a more proactive stance against biodynamics and pseudoscience.
+Here I hope to lay out my position more clearly, explaining why I so vehemently oppose pseudoscience and more particularly, individuals who profiteer off of it.

 Born 1861, Austrian philosopher Rudolf Joseph Lorenz Steiner was a social reformer, architect, esotericist, claimed clairvoyant and most notably the founder of anthroposophy, biodynamic agriculture and Steiner education.
 Steiner believed that there existed an objective, intellectually comprehensible spiritual world, accessible through human experience.
 When he was nine years old, he believed he had seen the spirit of an aunt who had died in a far-off town asking him to help her.
 By age 15 he claimed to have gained a complete understanding of the concept of time, which he considered to be the precondition of spiritual clairvoyance.
 His work therein was rooted in mysticism, esotericism and quackery.